 Period of Restoration

 “Period of Restoration,” the length of time the policy will pay benefits immediately after the loss.
 Typically, this period will begin on the first day of the must shut down.
 It’s to be expected that there will be a “waiting period” which there will be no coverage.

 Usually, this time period will end when the property should be expected to be repaired, rebuilt, or replaced.
 Determining a reasonable period to rebuild is often a source of disputes between insureds and insurers.
 Construction projects tend to take longer than originally predicted, which could be out of the policyholder’s control.

-If you have questions about an insurance claim or want more information on bussiness interruption insurance, schedule time to talk by clicking below.
+If you have questions about an insurance claim or want more information on business interruption insurance, schedule a time to talk by clicking below.